 Sunset Sailing

-Go on a sunset sailing cruise to get beautiful views of the coastline, snorkel and see the sunset from the water.
+Go on a sunset sailing cruise to get beautiful views of the coastline, snorkel to see tropical fish and sea creatures and see the sunset from the water.
 Marlin del Rey is the most popular one with an open bar, snacks and lunch.
-Other excellent companies are Blue Dolphin, Dream Chaser and Antares.

 Fishing